-If you are concerned about your health and your weight, you have surely heard of or read about BMI.
-BMI is short for Body Mass Index, a calculation based on your height and weight used as an indicator of body “fatness” or obesity.
+If you are concerned about your health and weight, you have undoubtedly heard of or read about BMI.
+BMI is short for Body Mass Index.
+A BMI calculator can help you find it based on height and weight to show body “fatness” or obesity.

-BMI is relatively easy to determine (especially when using our calculator), provides a standardized result and is simple to use and understand.
-The calculation works best for those over 18 years of age and is the same for both men and women.
-All you need is your height in feet and inches and your weight in pounds.
+BMI is relatively easy to determine (especially when using our calculator), provides a standardized result, and is simple to use and understand.
+The calculation works best for those over 18 years of age and is the same for men and women.
+You need your height in feet and inches and your weight in pounds.

 What Is BMI Used For?

-Your calculated BMI is often used to screen for body mass/weight categories that may suggest health problems like obesity.
-Keep in mind that your BMI is not a measure of your body fatness (body fat percentage) or your health or fitness.
-Physicians often use BMI as an indicator of whether a patient is overweight, underweight, or at a healthy body weight.
-Both the Center For Disease Control (CDC) and the World Health Organization (WHO) use the results of the BMI index to determine risks for malnutrition or obesity.
+Your calculated BMI is often used to screen for body mass/weight categories that suggest health problems, like obesity.
+Remember that your BMI does not measure your body fatness (body fat percentage) or your health or fitness.
+Physicians often use BMI to show whether a patient is overweight, underweight, or healthy body weight.
+Both the Centers for Disease Control (CDC) and the World Health Organization (WHO) use the results of the BMI index to determine risks for malnutrition or obesity.

 Understanding Your BMI

-- Underweight: Your BMI is below 18.5 which may indicate malnourishment or a need to increase your calorie intake.
+- Underweight: A BMI below 18.5 shows malnourishment or a need to increase calorie intake.

-- Overweight: Your BMI is between 25 and 29.9 which is considered overweight which may increase your risk of cardiovascular disease.
+- Overweight: Your overweight BMI is between 25 and 29.9, which may increase your risk of cardiovascular disease.

-- Obese: Your BMI is above 30 which suggests you may be at an increased risk for diseases and health conditions including cardiovascular disease, high blood pressure (Hypertension), Type 2 diabetes and breathing problems.
+- Obese: Your BMI is above 30, suggesting you may be at an increased risk for diseases and health conditions, including cardiovascular disease, high blood pressure (Hypertension), Type 2 diabetes, and breathing problems.

 How The BMI Calculator Works

-Convert your weight to pounds and your height in inches and use this formula: [weight / (height x height)] x 703.
-If you are NOT a math wiz or like simple, quick results, just use our calculator!
+You can use this formula to calculate your BMI if you are a math whiz with a calculator.
+Convert your weight to pounds and inches and use this formula: [weight / (height x height)] x 703.
+Use our calculator if you are NOT a math wiz or like simple, quick results!

 How Calculating Your BMI Can Help You Reach Your Health And Fitness Goals

-Knowing your BMI and the corresponding category which you fall into such as underweight, normal weight, overweight or obese has clinical significance and is a useful measure of body weight and mass.
-The higher your number, the higher body fat and risks for chronic health problems including:
+Knowing your BMI and the corresponding category you fall into, such as underweight, average weight, and overweight, has clinical significance and is a valuable measure of body weight and mass.
+The higher your number, the higher your body fat and the risks for chronic health problems, including: